bparanj/crystal/computer/electronics/design/digital-circuit.md

-A **digital circuit** is an electronic circuit designed to process digital signals, which are signals that represent data in binary form—using only two distinct voltage levels, typically labeled as "0" and "1."
-These circuits are the foundation of all modern digital electronics, including computers, smartphones, and many other devices.
+A **digital circuit** is an electronic circuit designed to process digital signals, which are signals that represent data in binary form—using only two distinct voltage levels,  labeled as "0" and "1."
+These circuits are the foundation of all modern digital electronics,  computers, smartphones, and many other devices.

 ### Key Characteristics of Digital Circuits: